jonathanengelbert/cesium-react-example/README.md

 ### Word of caution

 Cesium works poorly with react.
 At the time of this writing, its NPM package was still badly built and did not work without some further webpack/bundle manager configuration.
-This project uses [CRACO](https://github.com/gsoft-inc/craco) and [CRACO-CESIUM](https://www.npmjs.com/package/craco-cesium) to handle these issues, but frankly, it's a bit of hack.
+This project uses [CRACO](https://github.com/gsoft-inc/craco) and [CRACO-CESIUM](https://www.npmjs.com/package/craco-cesium) to handle these issues, but frankly, it's a bit of a hack.
 <br>
 <br>